 Sources and referencing

 The best sources to use will vary from subject to subject, and from assignment to assignment.
-Relevant sources can be found everywhere: in books, articles, websites, news articles and maps.
-Use your problem statement as a guide, and ask your tutors, fellow students and researchers within your field to help you find sources that are appropriate for your discipline.
+Relevant sources can be found everywhere: in books, articles, websites, news articles, and maps.
+Use your research question as a guide, and ask your tutors, fellow students and researchers within your field to help you find sources that are appropriate for your discipline.

 Why refer to the work of others?

-All forms for argumentation which are not based on own material or own reasoning, must always be cited during writing, and in the list of references.
-This may be others opinion, material of numbers, models, results or conclutions.
+All forms for argumentation which are not based on one’s own material or one’s own reasoning must always be cited during writing, and in the list of references.
+This may be others’ opinion, models, results or conclusions.

-To help your reader easily locate your sources, use in-text-citations throughout your text, and collect all the references you have cited in a list at the end.
+To help the reader easily locate your sources, use in-text-citations throughout your text, and collect all the references you have cited in a reference list at the end.
 There do exist alternative ways of arranging citations and references (there is some variation between academic disciplines and between publishers), but the principle is the same for all: make it possible for a reader to check the sources you are using, and to read more about your topic if they wish.